-- > social guidance, - > social rehabilitation,
+- > social guidance,

+- > social rehabilitation,

+- b home service,

+b home service,

+c home service,

+- b home care,
-- > services supporting mobility, - > mental health work,

-- > supervision of appointments between the child and the parent, - by the freedom of a person caring for relatives and close relatives, and - but other social services necessary for the well-being of such a person that meet the needs pursuant to Section 11. - 2.
-Social services for certain types of groups organised by the municipalities
+- > services supporting mobility, - > substance abuse services, - > mental health services, - between partial points of partial par - > supervision of appointments between the child and the parent, - by the freedom of a person caring for relatives and close relatives, - > services of school social workers in student welfare and - but other social services necessary for the well-being of such a person that meet the needs pursuant to Section 11. - 2.
+Social services for certain types of groups organised by the municipalities:

-Municipalities are also responsible for organising child and youth welfare, special care for the mentally handicapped, services and support for people with disabilities, services related to care for substance abusers, the statutory functions of child welfare officer, other measures related to the investigation and establishment of paternity, adoption counselling, family conciliation, measures pertaining to the conciliation related to the enforcement of decisions on child custody and visiting rights and expert services pertaining to court conciliation of matters concerning child custody and meeting rights, and provision of support for informal care and other social services, and for the duties laid down in the Act on Rehabilitative Work, in accordance with any further provisions laid down concerning these services.
+The wellbeing service counties are also responsible for organising child and youth welfare, special care for the mentally handicapped, services and support for people with disabilities, rehabilitative work activities, the statutory functions of child welfare officer, other measures related to the investigation and establishment of paternity, adoption counselling, family conciliation, measures pertaining to the conciliation related to the enforcement of decisions on child custody and visiting rights and expert services pertaining to court conciliation of matters concerning child custody and meeting rights, and provision of support for informal care and other social services, in accordance with any further provisions laid down concerning these services.

 The social work referred to in the Social Welfare Act is performed by a social care professional at the reception centre.
-Section 25 of the Act on the Reception of Persons Applying for International Protection and on the Identification of and Assistance to Victims of Trafficking in Human Beings states that the work includes counselling, guidance, social problem-solving, and other support activities that maintain and promote the safety and performance of individuals and families, as well as the functioning of communities.
+Section 25 of the Act on the Reception Act states that the work includes counselling, guidance, social problem-solving, and other support activities that maintain and promote the safety and performance of individuals and families, as well as the functioning of communities.

-▶ Health care services
+▶ Healthcare services

 Everyone has the right to urgent medical treatment in the public healthcare system regardless of their nationality or country of origin.
 However, as can be found on Kela's website, the services are provided at the recipient's own cost.
-Section 26 of the Act on the Reception of Persons Applying for International Protection and on the Identification of and Assistance to Victims of Trafficking in Human Beings provides that, when a person has been granted temporary protection, they can use health care services in the same way as permanent residents in Finland.
+Section 26 of the Reception Act provides that when a person has been granted temporary protection, they can use healthcare services in the same way as permanent residents in Finland.
 The right to use public health services in Finland is linked to one's residence in a specific municipality (home municipality).
 Kela's website specifies that public health services are provided for the same fees as for the local residents.